-- Using a broom to sweep the tile or a damp mop to wash the surface, household detergents can leave a film on the surface and strong degreasers may actually damage the grout. - Remove any wet spillage immediately with a damp mop.
-Not waxing the floor tile. - The surface may become very slippery.
-Padding may be used to help avoid chipping the tile when moving a heavy object across the surface.
+- Use a broom to sweep the tile or a damp mop to wash the surface, remember that household detergents can leave a film on the surface and strong degreasers may damage the grout. - Remove any wet spillage immediately with a damp mop.
+Do not wax the floor tiles. - The surface may become very slippery. - Padding may be used to help avoid chipping the tile when moving a heavy object across the surface.